erSubhashThapa/100daysofcode/r1-log.md

       debugger; //you CAN call brother() in the debugger }
    ```
    I refactored some of my code.
-I made a makeElem() function that takes an element type (div, button, input, etc...), a class name, and optional inner html text and creates that element since, in this project, most of my elements are dynamic, meaning they're created by the JavaScript code.
-I added more elements like "add" and "remove" buttons, worked on the css and grid layout, and worked on event listeners for the add and  remove buttons.
+I made a makeElem() function that takes an element type (div, button, input, etc...), a class name, and optional inner html text and creates that element.
+In this project, most of my elements are dynamic, meaning they're created by the JavaScript code, so makeElem() will be useful.
+I added more elements like "add" and "remove" buttons, worked on the css and grid layout, and worked on event listeners for the 'add' and 'remove' buttons.

    ![screenshot](log_imgs/pomodoro_2_20.png)

-   I ended today trying to add a document fragment but I didn't know the right syntax so that's where I will start tomorrow.
+   I ended today trying to add a document fragment but I didn't know the right syntax, so that's where I will start tomorrow.

 **Link to Work:** [Pomodoro working](https://github.com/dangerousdashie/pomodoro/tree/24069bad270b202418a47f77e97c026fdf154f56)